Talks: Single-Use Bioreactors and Disposable Process Materials: How-To and Issues @ Disposable Solutions Berlin, Feb 19

 Talk: Disposable Materials for Tox Protein Production: A Case Study for 0.5 kg Manufacture

-This short talk will cover, in a cursory way, all the steps required, from cell thaw to manufacture and purification of > 500 grams of a high-quality protein batch required for animal studies, among them tox studies.
+This short talk covers, in a cursory way, all the steps required, from cell thaw to manufacture and purification of > 500 grams of a high-quality protein batch required for animal studies, among them tox studies.
 In this case, all steps exclusively used disposable materials.
 The talk will also highlight the fact that the use of prequalified materials from various providers and the integration of trained teams for use of these materials with no worries about sterility and applicability for the work reduces time lines significantly.

 Florian M. Wurm, Dr. rer. nat.